-Is it Okay to Kiss Your Child on the Lips? | Expert Advice for Parents
+Is it okay to kiss your child on the lips? | Expert advice for parents

 Is it okay to kiss your child on the mouth?

-A lot of parents worry about whether it is okay to kiss their child on the lips (or mouth).
-And honestly, I don’t blame them as people are very quick to judge if they see another parent kissing their child.
-I still remember the photograph Victoria Beckham shared, kissing her daughter on the lips.
-She was shamed and criticised as a parent, all over the world.
-Also some people see it as sexualising
+Many parents worry about whether it is okay to kiss their child on the lips (or mouth).
+And honestly, I don’t blame them, as people are very quick to judge if they see another parent kissing their child.

 So…